 She was the recipient of abusive threats and bomb scares.
 Political cartoons routinely made fun of her physical appearance and a critical newspaper editorial was once published about her because she had arrived late for a city budget meeting.
 She had been at her dying mother’s bedside.
 Once an effigy of her was burned right outside the window of her office.

 Susan Thompson’s autobiography gives you some insight into just how tough a politician’s life can be and when you are the first female mayor of your city, in charge of thirty departments headed almost exclusively by men things can be even tougher.

 Susan Thompson believed being the mayor of Winnipeg was her calling and she served in the office from 1992-1998.
 In 2017 the City of Winnipeg Administration Building was renamed in her honour.

 I learned many things about Susan Thompson from her autobiography I didn’t know.
 Here are just three.

 - She was at the helm of our city during some of its finest as well as darkest hours.
 During her two terms in office Winnipeg won the bid to host the Pan Am Games and hosted the International Winter Cities Conference and Showcase.
 Susan was also mayor when Winnipeg lost the Jets hockey team and during the flood of 1997.

-You will want to read Susan Thompson’s book yourself to find out even more about our city’s first and to this point only female mayor.
 Clearly she has many friends and supporters and she is generous in giving them credit both for her political victories, personal achievements and as the sponsors who made the writing of her autobiography possible.